etiennetremel/istio-cross-namespace-canary-release-demo/README.md

 ## Overview

-- *nginx*: Nginx chart and a custom Nginx container.
+- _nginx_: Nginx chart and a custom Nginx container.
-- *servcices*: for the sake of simplicity Nginx is used in this demo.
+- _services_: for the sake of simplicity Nginx is used in this demo.
 You could setup multiple microservices as sub-chart in this directory.
-- *traffic-manager*: chart with all the Istio configuration.
+- _traffic-manager_: chart with all the Istio configuration.

 ## Getting started